Turkish Delight (1973 film)

 Turkish Delight (Turks fruit) is a 1973 Dutch erotic romantic drama film directed by Paul Verhoeven from a screenplay by Gerard Soeteman, based on the 1969 novel Turks Fruit by Jan Wolkers.
-It is a love story of an artist and a young woman, starring Rutger Hauer in his film debut and Monique van de Ven.
+It is a love story of an artist and a young woman, and was the film debut of both of its stars, Rutger Hauer and Monique van de Ven.

 Turkish Delight is the most successful film in the history of Dutch cinema.
 The film was a massive success at the Dutch box office; according to Alle Record, 3,338,000 people saw the film, while the Netherlands Film Festival puts it at 3.5 million, corresponding to about 26% of the population of the Netherlands at the time.
 In 1973 it was nominated for an Academy Award for Best Foreign Language Film and in 1999, it received a special Golden Calf Award for Best Dutch Film of the Century.
 It was entered into the Canon of Dutch Cinema in 2007.
 In 2005, it was adapted into a musical, starring Antonie Kamerling and Jelka van Houten.

 Plot

-Sculptor Eric Vonk wakes up recalling disturbing dreams where he murders characters still unknown to the audience.
+Sculptor Eric Vonk wakes up recalling disturbing dreams where he ambushes and murders characters still unknown to the audience.
 He eventually cleans up his dingy studio, but only to trawl the streets of Amsterdam in search of random women whom he takes back home for sex.
 This combination of violent fantasies, promiscuity and occasional misogyny is not intrinsic to him, but rather the outcome of a distressing memory: his failed relationship with Olga Stapels.
 The film then flashes back two years to the time they first met.

-Olga picks Eric up when he is hitchhiking, and they immediately have sex in her car.
+Olga picks up Eric when he is hitchhiking, and they immediately have sex in her car.
 This first tryst is followed by a traffic accident, and Eric is initially prevented from seeing Olga again by her middle-class mother, who strongly dislikes him and blames him for the crash.
 However, the two lovers reconnect and start a passionate affair which, while opposed by her mother, is seen sympathetically by her easy-going father.
 They eventually get married, and Olga's mother and closest circle of friends grudgingly accept Eric.

-Some time later, Eric lands a 5000-guilder commission to prepare a sculpture for the garden of the hospital where his friend Paul works.
+Sometime later, Eric lands a 5000-guilder commission to prepare a sculpture for the garden of the hospital where his friend Paul works.
 Olga models for the statue, which is unveiled by the Dutch queen.
 The unveiling ceremony is successful for the hospital, but the artist and model are prevented from attending on the front line by the queen's security detail because of Olga's revealing dress.
 Out of frustration, Eric and Olga throw the maquettes into the canals of Amsterdam.

-Olga's father's dies from illness shortly thereafter.
-Instead of taking care of the Stapels family business, Eric then takes Olga back to Amsterdam where he continues his artistic career and she takes a job in a production line.
-This infuriates her mother, who feels that a Bohemian sculptor earning little from occasional commissions is an unsuitable husband.
+Olga's father dies from illness shortly thereafter.
+Instead of taking care of the Stapels family business, Eric then takes Olga back to Amsterdam, where he continues his artistic career and she takes a job in a dairy production line.
+This infuriates Olga's mother, who feels that a Bohemian sculptor earning little from occasional commissions is an unsuitable husband.